 Furthermore, Shparlinski~\cite{Shp3} has established the Sato--Tate conjecture on average for more general families of the form $E_{f(u),g(v)}$ with integers $|u| \le U$, $|v|\le V$.
 Recently, Sha and Shparlinski~\cite{ShaShp} have established the Sato--Tate conjecture on average for the families of curves $E(u+v)$, where $u,v$ both run through some subsets of $\{1,2,\ldots,T\}$, or both run over the set $\cF(T)$:

+Most recently, using Lemma~\ref{lem:Mich bound} Sha and Shparlinski~\cite{ShaShp2} have also established the Sato--Tate conjecture on average for the families of curves $E(uv)$, where $u,v$ both run over the set $\cF(T)$.
 Finally, Cojocaru and Hall~\cite{CojHal} have studied the family of curves~\eqref{eq:Family AB} and obtained an upper bound on the frequency of the event $a_p(E(t)) = a$ for a fixed integer $a$, when the parameter $t$ runs through the set $\cF(T)$.
 Cojocaru and Shparlinski~\cite{CojShp} have improved~\cite[Theorem~1.4]{CojHal}, which then has been further improved by Sha and Shparlinski~\cite{ShaShp}.